Juliano Mer-Khamis: Service in the IDF

-Mer-Khamis served in the Israeli Defense Forces as a combat soldier in the Paratroopers Brigade.
+Mer-Khamis served in the Israel Defense Forces as a combat soldier in the Paratroopers Brigade.
 He was a volunteer, since the army did not send him his draft papers, and he was eager to fight for his country.
 He adopted his maternal surname, Mer, dropping the surname Khamis which identified him as an Arab and had caused him problems among fellow Jews.
-While his mother was supportive of his enlistment, his father opposed it on grounds that the IDF was a fascist institution.
+While his mother was supportive of his enlistment, his father opposed it on grounds that the IDF was a "fascist institution".
 Mer-Khamis didn't disagree, but countered that, 'I must see with my own eyes that they are really fascist'.
 He was eventually stationed in Jenin.
 According to him, one of his tasks was to carry a weapons bag and if someone was killed by accident, a weapon would be left on the corpse.
 Mer-Khamis said that while his squad was engaged in night-time firing practice they shot a shoulder missile at a donkey, accidentally killing a young girl seated on it.
 Mer-Khamis said that a load of explosives were left on the donkey to cover up the incident.
 He recalls beating up Palestinian protestors after they refused to disperse.
 When asked why, he recalled: "I wanted to be on one side.
 I wanted to be with somebody.
 Because I felt like nobody."

 According to one version, at one point he refused to obey his commanding officer's order to frisk an elderly man, punching the former instead, and spent several months in prison.
 His release was won by the direct intervention of Isser Harel, who was his mother's cousin.
 According to another version, published by the New York Times, at a checkpoint where he was assigned to search Arabs' cars near the West Bank city of Jenin, Mer recognized a car passing from Nazareth as belonging to his father's relatives.
 This recognition triggered an act of defiance where he discarded his weapon and decided to abandon his post, declaring his intent to go home.
 This act of desertion led to a year of repeated incarcerations and time spent in psychiatric institutions.